SpenceKonde/megaTinyCore/README.md

 If you were to set up a "low level" interrupt on a pin, and put that in the ISR, that pin would act as an ersatz reset pin (note that it wouldn't "stay" in reset like a real reset pin - it will reset the chip, and then the sketch (or bootloader) will start running again from the start until the interrupt was enabled, then reset again).

-megaTinyCore supports configurations with this pin fused to act as reset with programming over UART serial, as well as with the UPDI pin used as GPIO, on Optiboot boards only.
-See the Optiboot section below for more information
+megaTinyCore supports configurations with this pin fused to act as reset, or as GPIO in Optiboot configurations.
+This is because it is still possible to program the board ove the UART serial using the bootloader with the UPDI functionality disabled.
+By default, when UPDI is set as reset, the standard boot-reset source behavior is used - it will enter the bootloader only when reset by a Software Reset, or by the Reset pin (allowing the usual DTR reset trick, but the sketch can start instantly on power-pn.
+When the pin is set as UPDI or GPIO, the optiboot bootloader used will also enter the bootloader on a power-on reset, and stay there for 8 seconds to faciiitate bootloading (and will also enter the bootloader on a software reset.
+Work is ongoing on a design for a low-cost arduino-based solution for 12v programming.
+As I am able to validate that and integrate support, we will introduce GPIO and reset for all configurations.

+**Limited input facilities on PA0 with pin set as UPDI** It has been discovered that as long as the patterns applied to the UPDI pin are not mistaken for a UPDI signal, the pin will still act as a fully functional input - for analogRead(), digitalRead(), and as input0 to CCL0.
+Obviously I cant's

 # Features